This practice note includes detailed advice on:

 5.3.1 What systems and processes are already in place and how effective are they?

 Most practices will have some systems and processes in place for certain aspects of their work.
-You may wish to consider the systems and processes your firm has in place, both formal and informal.
+You should re-consider the systems and processes your firm has in place, both formal and informal, on a periodic basis.
 You may wish to use existing information such as data on complaints and non-compliance issues to assess whether systems and processes are effective in ensuring efficiency of service and compliance.

 5.3.2 What systems and processes are missing?